jasonish/evebox/docker/tests/compat/README.md

 Edit the `VERSIONS` array at the top of `run.sh` to change which versions are tested.
 Each entry is `engine|version` where engine is `es` or `os`; the image tags must exist in their registries.
+The bare entry `sqlite` runs `evebox test sqlite` instead of a container.

 ## Notes / limitations